 - 1. Wash affected area thoroughly with soap and water. - 2.
-Notify clinical preceptor and radiation safety-if radioactive material was involved. - 3.
-Record patient's name and MRN-if incident involved a patient. - 4.
-Report to Occupational Health. - a.
+Notify clinical preceptor. - a.
+If radioactive material was involved, the preceptor should follow the institutional or departmental process for notification of radiation safety, if specified. - 3.
+Record patient's name and MRN to provide to Occupational Health-if incident involved a patient. - 4.
+Report to VUMC Occupational Health. - a.
 If incident involved a patient, blood samples could be taken from the student for standard testing.
 Essential blood tests include: Rapid HIV, Hepatitis B profile, and Hepatitis C - b.
 If after hours, student may report to the Emergency Dept. In this case, student may need to register under personal insurance. - 5.
-Optional: After receiving permission from the patient, draw 2 RED top tubes from the patient (source of exposure) and send to lab for testing. - 6.
+Optional: After receiving permission from the patient and approval by Occupational Health, a clinical staff member may draw blood samples from the patient (source of exposure) and send to lab for testing of infectious diseases. - 6.
 Reporting within 24 hours: - a.
-VERITAS report must be made.
-Clinical preceptor should assist student in filing the report. - b.
-Notify the Program Director of incident
+If the incident occurred at VUMC, VCH, or VHVI, a VERITAS report must be made.
+The clinical preceptor or clinical coordinator should assist student in filing the report. - b.
+Notify the Program Director of incident.